yadavsachchidanand18/Inventory-Management-Command-Line-Application/README.md

 # Inventory Management Command-Line Application
 A simple command-line inventory management system to add, update, view, and list products efficiently.

+## 📌 Project Overview
+This command-line inventory app allows users to add, update, view, sort, list, and delete products using plain text commands.
+Designed for small-scale use cases or as an academic Java project.

-## Features
+## ✅ Features
-- Add products with unique IDs, names, quantity, and price
+- Add a new product with ID, name, quantity, and price
-- Update product quantities dynamically
+- Update quantity or price of an existing product
-- View details of a specific product
+- View details of a single product
-- List all products in inventory
+- List all products currently in inventory
+- Sort products by ID, name, quantity, or price
+- Remove a product from inventory
+- Graceful application exit with a summary
+- Error handling for invalid commands or inputs

-## Tech Stack
+## 🛠 Tech Stack
+- **Language**: Java (17 or above)
-- Language: Java
+- **Framework:** None (Standard Java SE)
-- Tools: Java Collections, Scanner, Switch-Case
+- **Build Tool:** Gradle or Java CLI
+- **Tooling:** IntelliJ IDEA

+## 📂 Project Structure
+InventoryManagementCLI/ ├── App.java // Main application logic

 ## How to Run
 1. Install Java JDK 8